Print and PDF Options

 The School also considers mid-career applicants who do not satisfy this grade average requirement, but who have demonstrated professional excellence over at least five years.
 Such applicants may use their high achievement in several designated university courses as evidence of their academic potential.
 These university courses are determined on an individual basis in consultation with the M.P.P.A.
 Supervisor.
 Contact the School for details.

 All applicants must have completed a 0.5 credit university course covering microeconomic theory (ECON 1001 or equivalent) and a 0.5 credit university course in macroeconomic theory (ECON 1002 or equivalent) with an average grade over the two theory courses of B+ or higher.
-Applicants must also complete, with a grade of B+ or higher, a 0.5 credit university political science course at the second-year level or higher, dealing with institutions and processes by which governments legitimize and exercise power, ideally in a Canadian setting (PSCI 2003 or equivalent).
 A working knowledge of algebra is also expected.

 All applicants whose first language is not English must demonstrate proficiency in the English language.
 (See Section 3.6 of the General Regulations section of this Calendar for details.)